Photo by Innerbody Research

 In general, individual ingredients like melatonin, magnesium, and L-theanine combined with ashwagandha in blended supplements tend to work best for sleep and anxiety, and testosterone boosters — like our own Testosterone Support supplement — combat low testosterone levels more directly than ashwagandha alone.

 If you have difficulty getting to sleep or staying asleep, you might be interested in a blended supplement designed to promote slumber or calm.
-There are also plenty of nootropic supplement companies that make anxiolytic supplements, such as BrainMD’s Calm My Brain (magnesium, KSM-66 ashwagandha, and L-theanine).
-Many of these blends include ashwagandha since it’s such a potent and well-researched botanical option.
+Many of these blends include ashwagandha, since it’s a potent and well-researched botanical option.

 If you’re hoping to avoid ashwagandha altogether, we recommend looking at each individual ingredient in these blends to find a supplement that might work better for you.
-Below, we’ve pulled the most common ingredients and broken down what they do and when they might be most effective.
+Below, we’ve compiled details on some common sleep supplement ingredients and broken down what they do and when they might be most effective.

 Melatonin is a hormone made by serotonin that regulates our circadian rhythm: levels build up over the course of a day and drift you off to sleep at night.
 (It’s also what causes jet lag.)
 Ashwagandha seems to exert some influence over melatonin production by helping the brain express more regulatory activity, but taking a melatonin supplement may be a more direct route of action if you just want help sleeping at night.19 Experts generally recommend taking 1-3mg of melatonin two hours before bed.

 Magnesium is an essential mineral we all need for things like energy production, biochemical regulation, and muscle and nerve function.
-Of all the different forms of magnesium, magnesium glycinate is very bioavailable and generally considered the best for sleep problems and anxiety.
-However, it might not help if you aren’t deficient in magnesium.
+Of all the different forms of magnesium, magnesium glycinate is very bioavailable and generally considered the best for sleep problems (the glycine content helps with this).101 102 To learn more, we have a guide dedicated to the best magnesium supplements for sleep.
+This approach might not help if you aren’t deficient in magnesium, though many Americans don’t consume adequate amounts of the mineral.

 Vitamin D, the so-called sunshine vitamin, is linked to your sleep cycle.
-Studies have shown that vitamin D deficiencies (particularly common among office workers, people with dark skin, people who live above the 45th parallel, and the elderly) can contribute to longer time spent awake and lower-quality sleep, and some suggest that vitamin D supplementation can improve your sleep by resolving the deficiency.
-Vitamin D supplements are also typically very inexpensive and may be a good option if you’re on a tight budget.
+Studies have shown that vitamin D deficiencies (particularly common among office workers, people with dark skin, people who live above the 45th parallel, and the elderly) can contribute to sleep disorders, longer time spent awake, and lower-quality sleep, and some suggest that vitamin D supplementation can improve your sleep by resolving the deficiency.103 104 Vitamin D supplements are also typically very inexpensive and may be a good option if you’re on a tight budget.

-L-Theanine is an amino acid that researchers believe can create calm by blocking glutamate in the brain, which increases serotonin, dopamine, and GABA levels.
-You can get L-theanine as a supplement in capsule form, but you can just as easily drink a few cups of tea over a day to get the same effect.
+L-Theanine is an amino acid that researchers believe can create calm by blocking glutamate in the brain, which increases serotonin, dopamine, and GABA levels.105 You can get L-theanine as a supplement in capsule form, but you can just as easily drink a few cups of tea each day to get the same effect.
 Just be sure to avoid caffeinated varieties in the afternoon or evening to prevent any worsening of your sleep problems.
+For more, visit our guide to L-theanine supplements.

 GABA is the primary inhibitory neurotransmitter in our brains.
 It prevents overactivation that can lead, among other things, to anxiety.
-(It’s theorized that generalized anxiety disorder may be rooted in GABA mismanagement.)
-While it’s unclear at this time whether or not GABA supplements can pass through the blood-brain barrier and actually reach your brain with any degree of efficacy, GABA supplements are straightforward with fewer side effects than ashwagandha (though you shouldn’t take them if you take any kind of psychiatric medication).
+(It’s theorized that generalized anxiety disorder may be rooted in GABA mismanagement, though you shouldn’t take GABA supplements if you take any kind of psychiatric medication.)106 However, it’s unclear at this time whether or not GABA supplements can pass through the blood-brain barrier and actually reach your brain with any degree of efficacy.

 You can learn more by consulting our guide to GABA and the best GABA supplements.